Building Construction – Foundation Types

 Without a solid and proper foundation, no building would be able to stay upright for very long.
 The type of foundation used in building construction depends on many factors such as the terrain, the size of the building, its purpose and presence of water runoff in the vicinity.

 In general, there are two key types of foundations: shallow foundation and deep foundation.
+In general, there are two key types of foundations: shallow foundation and deep foundation.
+Jim Oursler from Granite Foundation Repair in Dallas () talked about both in detail in this article.
 Additional details are provided below:

 A shallow foundation is used when the soil layer at a shallow depth of up to 1.5m can support a structural load.
 Shallow foundations can be used in depths as shallow as 3 feet.
 Shallow foundations are also known as open footings or spread footings.